vmohir/vmohir/README.md

-I'm an experienced front-end developer and a chapter lead with a bit of interest in UI design and mobile app development.
-Also, with great abilities in team management and leadership.
+Lead Front-end engineer, with a keen focus on UI/UX design and mobile app development.
+Angular contributor and open-source enthusiast.

 ### My Stackoverflow Profile